 Recipe Instructions

-Making the custard is simple.
 Combine heavy cream and sugar in a small pan.
 Heat and whisk to melt the sugar.
 Infuse the cream with lots of fresh orange zest and ginger for 30 minutes.
 Strain out the zest and ginger.
 Whisk warm, flavored cream with egg yolks.

-Would you like to save this?
+Would you like to save this recipe?

 Line a large flat baking dish with a folded kitchen towel.
 The towel keeps the ramekins stable.
 Place ramekins on top of the towel in a flat layer and do not crowd them.
 Pour liquid custard into 2 ounce ramekins.
 Pour boiling hot water half way up the ramekins.
 This is called a water bath.
-It enures gentle, even baking for a smooth, luscious custard.
+It ensures gentle, even baking for a smooth, luscious custard.

 Bake custard in a 300 degree (149 C) for approximately 35 minutes, or until the centers are just set and just a little bit wiggly.
 The best way to test is with a digital thermometer.
 It should register 170 degrees (76 C) .
 Don’t worry about the little hole that the thermometer might leave.
 Your sugar will cover it.
 Cool, cover and refrigerate for up to 3 days.